tuncer-byte/byte/README.md

 ## Code Analysis

-Select any code in your editor and use the "Analyze Selected Code" command or right-click menu to get an instant analysis of your code, including:
+Select any code in your editor and use the "Analyze Selected Code" command or right-click menu to get an instant analysis of your code:

 - Explanation of how it works
 - Potential issues and improvement suggestions